President of Austria: Oath of office

 Article 62 of the Austrian Constitution provides that the president must take the following oath or affirmation of office in the presence of the Federal Assembly (although the addition of a religious asseveration is admissible):

 I solemnly swear that I will faithfully observe the Constitution and all the laws of the Republic and fulfill my duty to the best of my knowledge and conscience.

 Powers and duties

 The presidency as well as its powers and duties are established by the Federal Constitutional Law, while additional powers may be rooted in statutory law, convention or precedent.

 Every act of the president requires a request or/and a countersignature to become effective, unless the Constitution expressly says otherwise.
 While requests are made on a discretionary basis, countersignatures exist to confirm that the act has in fact been signed by the president and meets all constitutional prerequisites.
-The countersigning authority is also responsible for implementing the act.
+The countersigning authority is also responsible for implementing the act, and assumes political responsibility for it.